Liberty Is a Slow FruitPrint

 one hundred years later, we must face the tragic fact that the Negro is still not free.
 One hundred years later, the life of the Negro is still sadly crippled by the manacles of segregation and the chains of discrimination.
 One hundred years later, the Negro lives on a lonely island of poverty in the midst of a vast ocean of material prosperity.
 One hundred years later, the Negro is still languishing in the corners of American society and finds himself an exile in his own land.
 So we have come here today to dramatize an appalling condition.

 With the sesquicentennial of the Emancipation Proclamation, we may wonder anew at the progress of freedom.
 When it fails to ripen, the slow fruit of liberty is left to rot.

-Louis P. Masur is the author of Lincoln's Hundred Days: The Emancipation Proclamation and the War for the Union.
-He is a professor of American studies and history at Rutgers University.
+Louis P. Masur is Distinguished Professor of American Studies and History at Rutgers University.
+He is the author of Lincoln’s Hundred Days: The Emancipation Proclamation and the War for the Union and The Civil War: A Concise History.